chromaui/chromatic-docs/review.md

 ## Closing a Review

-While Reviews generated through CI will be closed automatically once the PR branch is merged, Manual UI Reviews are required to be manually closed.
-So, once a Review is complete, it can be closed by clicking the ‘Close review’ menu item in the ‘Review now’ button tooltip.
-Your review will then be displayed in the list of ‘Closed’ Reviews on the Reviews page.
+Prune your completed manual UI Reviews by clicking the "Close review" menu item in the "Review now" button tooltip.
+Your review will be moved in the list of "Closed" Reviews on the Reviews page.

 ![Close Review](img/close-review.png)